Astratrainer/petnet-/clgxpdetp000209kyh6272nqh.md

     id = models.UUIDField(default = uuid.uuid4,unique = True, primary_key = True, editable = False)
 ```

-As we can see we have added the field featured\_image in Blog model.
-The image field is of type ImageField and has a upload\_to parameter which specifies where the image should be uploaded.
+As we can see we have added the field featured\_image in the Blog model.
+The image field is of type ImageField and has a upload\_to parameter that specifies where the image should be uploaded.

-This will provide you the image field to upload in the Django backend admin panel as shown in the image below:
+This will provide you with the image field to upload in the Django backend admin panel as shown in the image below:

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1682512181287/6159edea-d194-48f5-9941-7c3b0669edcc.png align="center")